TOPANGA BANJO•FIDDLE MUSICIAN CONTEST

 Lyrics should be clear and understandable.

-Objectionable material or interpretation will result in performance termination and disqualification.
+Objectionable material or interpretation will result in disqualification.

 All Songs MUST complete within three minutes.

-Timing: Numbers MUST complete within three (3) minutes or judges will deduct ten (10) points and sound will be cut.
+Timing: Numbers MUST complete within three (3) minutes or judges will deduct ten (10) points.

 Groups may compete in the Singing category and will be judged together as one.

 •Pitch: In tune with instruments?
 Absolute pitch if unaccompanied.
 Instruments in tune?

 •Rhythm / Pace: Style:In time with back-up?
 Pace suitable for chosen song?